AHIMS site recording

 Currently Aboriginal sites are recorded by heritage professionals in collaboration with local Aboriginal communities and/or staff from OEH.
 The AHIMS Registrar can provide further details on who can record sites and how to record them.
 Users can also contact firstname.lastname@example.org for additional support.

-The iPhone app can be used by cultural heritage professionals, Aboriginal communities and staff from OEH.
+The mobile app can be used by cultural heritage professionals, Aboriginal communities and staff from OEH.

 records new sites, updates existing sites and records authorised impacts to sites

 manages recordings online to obtain site recording forms, and export and import site information

 faster site recording by automating some tasks such as gathering GPS coordinates and creating maps

 easier site recording by prompting users to complete only relevant information rather than navigating through complicated forms